|Sunderland 1 v 0 Leeds United

 To get there by road you need to take the A1231 exit off the A19 (signposted Sunderland North) and follow that road till the fourth roundabout, from which it is another mile along the B1289 to the stadium.
-Parking however is limited, so it is advised that you park well away from the ground and the best bet is probably to use the free park and ride service, which is signposted from the A1231.
+Parking however is limited, so it is advised that you park well away from the ground and the best bet is probably to use the free park and ride service from Sunderland Enterprise Park, which is signposted from the A1231.

 Sunderland’s railway station is an underground affair, and looks surprisingly grotty and insignificant for the main station in quite a large city.
-To get there you’ll have to change trains in Newcastle, and when you emerge into the daylight you’ll find yourself in the midst of the pedestrianised shopping streets.
+To get there you’ll have to change trains in Newcastle, and when you emerge above ground you’ll find yourself in the midst of the pedestrianised shopping streets.

 If that seems like too much effort, you can get the Tyne and Wear metro to the ‘Stadium of Light’ or ‘St Peters’ stops.
 After the game the metros from ‘Stadium of Light’ only go northbound (towards Newcastle) and southbound only from ‘St Peters’, presumably in the interests of relieving congestion at both stations.

 There is a fan zone outside the south-east corner of the stadium, which is available to both sets of fans.
 But the best watering hole close to the SOL is the Colliery Tavern, which gets packed but is safe for away fans to use.
 Also close to the ground and slightly bigger than the Tavern is the Wheatsheaf, but like its rival, the Wheat gets packed to the rafters on Matchdays.